xmgbautista/xmgbautista.github.io/_pages/contact.md

 ## Contact

 <p style='text-align: justify;'>
-Please feel free to connect by email or through LinkedIn using the links on my profile.
+Please feel free to connect by email or through LinkedIn using the links in my profile.
 To schedule a virtual meeting with me, please select a slot in the calendar below.
 Each slot is 30 minutes and must be booked at least 6 hours and up to 90 days in advance.
 </p>